 A favorite activity at New Directions is exploring the local music scene, playing music, and reviewing music venues around town.
 Students and staff come together weakly to learn and play music.
 In our student lounge, there are acoustic and bass guitars, drums, keyboard, and other instruments.
-Basic instruction as well as advance skills come together weekly to help make this event one of the favorites.
+Basic instruction as well as advanced skills come together weekly to help make this event one of the favorites.
 When students are ready, it’s off to open mic night.

 How It Started